 Trace Line Calibration

-The following examples show how the length of trace lines is reflected in signal integrity and consequently in functionality.
-One of typical evaluation boards was used, where the CPU sits on the upper piggyback board, which is optionally fit to lower, larger measurement board using a high quality inter-board connectors.
+The following examples demonstrate how the length of trace lines impacts signal integrity and, consequently, functionality.
+One typical evaluation board used features a CPU on the upper piggyback board, optionally connected to a lower, larger measurement board via high-quality inter-board connectors.

 Trace Line Calibration is available only with certain architectures.
 Note that the Target application must be loaded and running and Parallel trace mode must be selected. |